LewisGaul/minesolver/notes/solver-design.md

 The first step in the process is to reduce the board into a structure that can be worked with more easily.
 We create a new type to represent this restructured data, which has been decomposed from grid form.

+[TODO: This process makes sense to be performed using matrix reduction.]

-\[Note: We're actually skipping an optional step here of reducing the board by applying solver logic, e.g. if a number '1' is only next to one unclicked cell.\]
+[Note: We're actually skipping an optional step here of reducing the board by applying solver logic, e.g. if a number '1' is only next to one unclicked cell.]

 ```rust
 struct DecomposedBoard {